6 Factors That Could Affect Your Car Accident Settlement

 For this reason, it is important to know which factors could affect the value of your settlement after being injured in a car accident.

-The New Jersey car accident attorneys of Lynch Law Firm are dedicated to helping car accident victims protect their best interests.
+The New Jersey car accident attorneys of Lynch Law Firm, PC are dedicated to helping car accident victims protect their best interests.
 If you have been injured in a car accident caused by another’s negligence, we will help you pursue the maximum compensation for your claim.

 1. The Severity of Your Injury